Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Convert-MsolDomainToStandard.md

 # Convert-MsolDomainToStandard

 ## SYNOPSIS
-Converts the domain from using single sign-on (also known as identity federation) to using standard authentication.
+Converts the domain from using single sign-on to using standard authentication.

 ## SYNTAX